matt-fonto/js-vulnerabilities/notes.md

 ## Vulnerability 4: Prototype Pollution

+Definition

 - JavaScript is a prototype-based language
 - In JavaScript, every object has a parent called prototype that inherits its methods from
+- Attacker adds arbitraty properties to global object prototypes

+### What is a prototype in JS?

+When we create an object `const obj = {}`, this object already has many attributes and methods defined for it. e.g., `toString` method

+- These attributes and methods come from the prototype
+- Each object is linked to a "prototype"
+- When we invoke `toString`, it will check if we defined the method for the given object, else it will look on the objects prototype

+Solution:

+- Make sure that we validate the the object check to avoid being exposed to the use of `__proto__`

 ```js
 const SOME_OBJ = {};